TiagoMauricio/YetAnotherBudgetingApp/README.md

 - Create an issue on this repo.
 - I have a Discord for my projects, I can add you to it.

-This is my first opensource project that I am looking for contributions for and I am still learning how to manage this ☺
+This is my first opensource project that I am looking for contributions for and I am still learning how to manage this :blush:

 ## Setup